thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 </table>

-## Exercise 1.2 - Explore Kyma runtime environment with the ready made automation flows
+## Exercise 1.2 - Explore Kyma runtime environment with the built-in automation flows

 - Does one always need to climb the mountain of the onboarding documentation?
-- Well, not necessarily.
 - A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
-- Both with some CI/CD workflows and Terraform automation
+- Both with several pre-configured CI/CD github action workflows and Terraform automation.

 Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...